plone/training/docs/effective-volto/testing/storybook.md

 yarn storybook
 ```

-The generated Volto project scaffold also provides integration with Volto
+Volto project generated using the scaffold also provide integration of
-addons, so any stories contained in addons are discovered an properly
+Storybook with Volto addons, so the stories contained in addons are discovered and included in the generated Storybook build.
-published.

 A Volto storybook story would look like this: